Watchdog praises Pritzker budget, frowns on gas-tax freeze

 The Civic Federation analysis of the spending plan that would take effect July 1 notes the extraordinary turnaround state tax revenues have made as the pandemic has subsided in addition to federal relief for the $45.4 billion operating budget, which it says is 3.4% lower than the $47 billion expected to be spent this year.

 Civic Federation President Laurence Msall said Pritzker plans to use a sizable portion of it to pay down debt, increase reserves and push an extra $500 million into the state's severely underfunded pension plans.
-The state's overdue bills have been reduced to a normal payment schedule, $900 million in backlogged group health insurance bills will be paid, a federal loan will be paid two years early and a sizable rainy day fund will be established.
+The state's overdue bills have been reduced to a normal payment schedule, $898 million in backlogged group health insurance bills will be paid, a federal loan will be paid two years early and $900 million is set aside for the rainy day fund.

 People are also reading…